When do I need a Building Permit?

 Who has to approve the license?

-Do I need an AZ Tax ID number?
+Do I need an AZ Transaction Privilege Tax (TPT-Sales Tax) License?

 Is the license good for other Towns or Cities in Arizona?